sphinx-gallery/sphinx-gallery/doc/configuration.rst

     ../examples/plot_0_sin.py
     ../examples/plot_4*

-You can also provide the list of items in the body of the directive like so:
+You can also provide the list of items in the body of the directive:

 .. code-block:: rst